 The OCDSB's approach to special education and its special education delivery model are aligned with the Board's Mission Statement and Strategic Plan.
-Our mission, Educating for Success: Inspiring Learning and Building Citizenship forms the foundation of our work.
-Many components of our current Strategic Plan 2015-19 connect and support the delivery of our special education programs and services.
-Please refer to the following graphic for detailed information about the OCDSB Strategic Plan 2015-19.
+Our mission, Educating For Success: inspiring learning, developing wellbeing and building social responsibility forms the foundation of our work.
+Many components of our current Strategic Plan 2019-2023 connect and support the delivery of our special education programs and services.
+Please refer to the following graphic for detailed information about the OCDSB Strategic Plan 2019-2023.

-Embedded in the OCDSB Strategic Plan 2015-19 are the OCDSB Exit Outcomes.
+Embedded in the OCDSB Strategic Plan 2019-2023 are the OCDSB Exit Outcomes.
 The OCDSB Exit Outcomes provide a framework of what all OCDSB staff want for all students graduating or leaving the OCDSB.
 The OCDSB Exit Outcomes are divided into two categories, characteristics and skills for students.